-Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Mini Dress, Shuts Instagram Down
+Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Minidress, Shuts Instagram Down

 There is no ideal age to start.
 You can be 20 and be married.
 You can be 30 and start studying.
 You can be 40 and learn to drive.
 You can be 50 and start going to the gym.
 You can be 60 and travel by plane for the first time.
 It’s never too late or too early.
 Do it when you’re ready to start And no matter what others think. – No existe la edad ideal para empezar.
 Puedes tener 20 y estar casada.
 Puedes tener 30 y empezar a estudiar.
 Puedes tener 40 y aprender a manejar.
 Puedes tener 50 y empezar a ir al gym.
 Puedes tener 60 y viajar enavión por primera vez Nunca es muy tarde o muy temprano.
 Hazlo cuando estés lista para empezar Y sin importar lo que piensen los demás.
 Foto: mi esposo bello @smrchvz ????
 (Emmanuel – Navarro)

-The look was certainly different than the athletic gear Castro normally wears.
+The look was certainly different from the athletic gear Castro normally wears.
 As The Inquisitr reported, Castro often rocks a sizzling hot gym look that consists of a matching sports bra and booty shorts that showcase her curves.

 Castro’s followers absolutely loved the leather look, and the post received over 37,000 likes within just eight hours.
 Many of her fans praised both her beauty and the sentiments she shared in the caption.